THIS PAGE IS UNDER DEVELOPMENT (AS OF 10/16/18). ITEMS ARE SUBJECT TO CHANGE.

 collect and send samples of (or photos and videos of) student work to EDC.

 be available for an interview.

 be available to researchers for further questions.

 Don't have time to field test but want to be involved?
 If you are unable to field test at this time, or if we've filled our spots for teachers, we have an opportunity for up to 12 teachers to review the unit (minimally, this means read through it and fill out a survey with your feedback).
-For your time, we can offer you a $25-$50 Amazon gift card (depending on the level of feedback we receive).
-WE ARE NO LONGER TAKING APPLICATIONS FOR REVIEWERS.
+For your time, we can offer you a [TBD] Amazon gift card (depending on the level of feedback we receive).
+WE ARE NOT CURRENTLY TAKING APPLICATIONS FOR REVIEWERS.